JnanaranjanMajhi/JnanaranjanMajhi/README.md

 ## 🔍 Current Focus
 I’m currently working on various internship projects and personal learning initiatives, including:

 - **To-Do List Application** 📱: Developing a feature-rich Android application with a focus on usability and functionality.
+[Check out the repository here!](https://github.com/JnanaranjanMajhi/To_Do_List)
-- **Anomaly Detection in Cybersecurity** 🔐: Implementing machine learning algorithms to detect and mitigate potential security threats.
+- **Anomaly Detection in Cybersecurity** 🔐: Implementing machine learning algorithms to detect security threats.
+[Check out the repository here!](https://github.com/JnanaranjanMajhi/To_Do_List)
-- **Real-Time Ticket Booking App** 🎫: Designing a seamless, efficient mobile app for real-time ticket booking using Kotlin.

 ---

 ## 🧑‍💻 Skills & Technologies